sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 `tertiary_plot.py` makes a tertiary plot from some data file and points for the HNLs couplings.

-`future_constraint.py` makes an exclusion and significance plot for the HNL scenario, with data from other experiments and personal analyses.
-The x and y values of each set of data need to already be in logaritmic scale.
+`future_constraint.py` makes an exclusion and significance plot for the HNL scenario, with data from other experiments and private analyses.
+The x and y values of each set of data are in logaritmic scale but converted back to agree with the private plots.